bixb922/crank-organ/doc-software/README.md

 If browser response is slow, check the WiFi signal.
 Move the crank organ nearer to the router, or use the hotspot that your cell phone provides.
 The WiFi scan on the "System" page provides the signal strength as seen by the microcontroller. dBm in the range of  -70dB to -90dB are good (-90dB is best).
 Around -60dB leads to delays.

 If the browser cannot find the name of your crank organ, turn off WiFi on the cell phone and then turn on again.
 I have seen this on some versions of Android only.
+Or see [here](#another-way-to-connect-to-the-wifi)